alsaedwy/inscribe-data-processing-service/docs/CIRCLECI_INTEGRATION_GUIDE.md

 ## Next Steps

-1. Set up the environment variables in CircleCI
+1. Set up the environment variables in CircleCI (remove Docker Hub variables, ensure AWS credentials are set)
-2. Create the required contexts
+2. Create the required AWS deployment context
 3. Upload your SSH key
+4. Deploy infrastructure first to create ECR repository
-4. Push a commit to trigger the first build
+5. Push a commit to trigger the first build
-5. Monitor the pipeline execution and fix any issues
+6. Monitor the pipeline execution and ECR scan results

+For detailed ECR configuration and vulnerability scanning information, see `ECR_INTEGRATION_GUIDE.md`.
 For more detailed AWS infrastructure setup, see `DEPLOYMENT_GUIDE.md`.